PGScatalog/pgsc_calc/docs/explanation/output.rst

       - Name of the sampleset/genotyping data.

 Processed scoring files are also present in this directory.
 Briefly, variants in the scoring files are matched against the target genomes.
 Common variants across different scores are combined (left joined, so each score is an additional column).
-The combined scores are then partially split to overcome PLINK2 technical limitations (e.g. calculating different effect types such as dominant / recessive).
+The combined scores are then partially split to overcome PLINK2 technical limitations (e.g. calculating different effect types such as dominant/recessive).
 Once scores are calculated from these partially split scoring files, scores are aggregated to produce the final results in ``score/``.

 ``pipeline_info/``